 Invisalign is designed to treat a wide range of straightening issues, from minor tooth movements to more complex cases.
 If your smile is not the smile you want, then why not see if Invisalign could work for you?

-How Does Invisalign Compare to Traditional Teeth Straightening?
+How Do Invisalign Braces Compare to Traditional Teeth Straightening?

 Unlike traditional fixed braces, there are no metal brackets or wires.
 This means that in most cases less time is spent in your Invisalign Provider’s practice for adjustments.